xw19/linked_list/README.md

-  list.parse # prints all the data from the list list.to_a # prints an array of all data list.to_s #prints an string of all data
+  list.parse # prints all the data from the list list.to_a # prints an array of all data list.to_s #prints an string of all data list.no_of_nodes # returns no of nodes present in the linked list

   ### The same for Doubly Linked list ###